 The activities of the Company are subject to review by external and internal auditors.
-The Board approves the annual audit plans with the Audit and Risk Committee reviewing in detail all internal audit reports.
+Audit and Risk Committee review in detail all internal audit reports and the annual audit plans are considered and approved by the Board.

-The annual internal audit report has been received from our internal audit advisors and has confirmed that there is an adequate and effective framework for risk management, governance, and internal control, however some enhancements to ensure that they remain adequate and effective were identified.
+Our internal audit advisors, RSM, have confirmed in their annual internal audit report that there is an adequate and effective framework for risk management, governance, and internal control.